Elevate Your Home With Unique Ceiling Textures

 Artistic, gorgeous, beautiful, and elegant are the nicknames you can give to this texture.
 A complete package of beauty!!!!

-To get this texture, you’ll be needing a brush with very stiff bristles and thin mud.
+To get this texture, you’ll need a brush with very stiff bristles and thin mud.

 Firstly, you have to cover your ceiling with mud using a roller, then take the brush and slap the ceiling from the edge.